Tyill/SVisual/README.md

 * ability to set alerts for an event (triggers) that have occurred, start a custom process when the trigger is triggered;

-* adds a signal to write only the client, that is, no additional instructions are required
+* adding a signal for viewing / recording only by the client, no additional movements are required

 ## Demo